 Who These Programs Are Perfect for

-The Insanity workout program was created for people who want an intense cardiovascular exercise program that is not dance oriented.
+The Insanity workout program was created for people who want an intense cardiovascular exercise program.
+It’s hardcore.
 The plyometric-based movements are meant to shred fat from your body and is great for people who want a more bootcamp style workout.
 Think insanely tough :)

 Focus T25 is also high intensity cardiovascular training with some weight training mixed in for a full body toning workout that hits not only your core, but your legs, arms, and back.
-The workouts in Focus T25 are only 25 minutes long for 5 days a week, which is optimum for those with full time jobs – including busy moms.
-The program is perfect for those who want to get an intense workout with less time to spare each day and even for those who just want to change up their longer daily workout routine for something shorter to maintain results.
-You can also opt into the Gamma phase, which will prolong the workout for another 25 days.
+The workouts in Focus T25 are only 25 minutes long for 5 days a week, which is optimum for those with full time jobs, including busy moms.

 Focus T25 Trumps Insanity in Modified Moves